ramalamadingdong/rubik.github.io/README.md

 # RUBIK Pi x FIRST

-This is the source of the documentation website for RUBIK Pi x FIRST, found at [Sample Docs](https://ramalamadingdong.github.io/rubik.github.io)
+This is the source of the documentation website for RUBIK-Pi, found at [Sample Docs](https://ramalamadingdong.github.io/rubik.github.io)